 Duncan’s gardening tip for early spring

 TIP: At this time of year it’s important to keep a really close eye on the weather.
-It can be really changeable and some late frosts may still appear, so take care when putting things like tomatoes into an unheated glasshouse.
-If anyone has potatoes beginning to show and a late frost is forecast it is worth putting a fleece covering over them to protect them.
-Conversely, this time last year we had a really dry spell so make sure seedlings and anything in pots are regularly watered as they begin growing.
+Some late frosts may still appear, so take care when putting things like tomatoes into an unheated glasshouse.
+If anyone has potatoes beginning to show and a frost is forecast you should put a fleece covering over them.
+Conversely, this time last year we had a dry spell, so ensure seedlings and pots are regularly watered.